hetalang/heta-specifications/docs/tabular-format.md

     coef1 @Const = 1e-3 {tags: [A,B,C]};
     ```

 - There is one specific header `on`.
-The value `0` or _empty_ in correspondent cells means "skip this row".
-It is the mechanism to mimic a single-line comment or a header.
+Numeric `0`, Boolean `false`, or an empty cell means "skip this row"; numeric `1` or Boolean `true` means "import this row".
+This is the mechanism to mimic a single-line comment or a header.
+The `on` field is handled before Boolean-property normalization, so use actual Boolean or numeric cells rather than text such as `"0"` or `"false"`.

     Example:
     | on | id | class | num | title |